 In case you don’t know how much fruit to eat, you might want to mix up fruit and vegetables five times a day.

-Now keep an eye on constant low-energy levels, as this could have a link or be a sign of an underlying medical issue, including hypothyroidism, anaemia, a sleep disorder or a mental health condition.
+Now keep an eye on constant low-energy levels, as this could have a link or be a sign of an underlying medical issue, including hypothyroidism, anaemia, a sleep disorder, or a mental health condition.
 (I hope not).

 The big trouble with the majority of people is processed foods.
 Avoid those, because it can make your energy levels spike and drop quickly, leaving you feeling foggy and fatigued.